 How do we submit our preliminary deliverable?

 PowerPoint Presentation and Overview report submissions are to be uploaded to the Google Drive by Fri 14th of August.
-You will be provided with further details once you’ve registered.
+Please refer to the guidelines for further details.

 UCCC Information Night

 The 2020 UCCC Information Night will be held online via zoom with pre-recorded video presentations from each of the 5 guest speakers.
 These will also be uploaded to YouTube and shared on ACHSC social media platforms after the event.
 A Q&A Google Form will be open from 5:30pm Mon 27th July – 5:30pm Tues 28th July for registrants to send in any questions they may have, and responses to the questions will be uploaded by 5:30pm Fri 31st of August.

 Date: Monday 27th of July 2020 5:30pm